With energy prices climbing, there are a few steps you can take to reduce the cost of heating and cooling your residence in Boise.

 HVAC pieces of equipment typically use more energy than any other appliance in your home.
 This is seen on your monthly utility bill, but it’s crucial to remember utility expenses can be managed in a couple ways.

 Maintenance: One way to lower heating and cooling costs is to request seasonal maintenance.
-Furnace maintenance and AC maintenance helps your comfort units work properly and efficiently.
+Furnace maintenance helps your comfort units work properly and efficiently.
 Operating dirty heating and cooling units might create lost efficiency and damage to your equipment.

 High efficiency: If you’re looking to buy for a modern HVAC system, consider getting a high-efficiency system.
 They’re made to decrease your heating and cooling expenses and use less natural resources.
 When choosing a modern HVAC unit, check for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The better the SEER or AFUE, the greater the efficiency and savings.

 Zoning: Home zoning can tremendously reduce your heating expenses.
 This portions your space into distinct comfort sections, which are heated or cooled based on your settings.
 With a zoning system, you don’t need to pay to heat or cool infrequently used spaces.
 And you can have the exact temperature you desire in busier spaces.

 Smart thermostats: Smart thermostats can make a sizeable difference in energy use.
 These thermostats adjust to your family’s routine and adjust energy use while you’re gone.
 You can also use your smartphone or other Wi-Fi-enabled device to change temperature settings away.